 Take out some hog casings and set in a bowl of very warm water.
-Mix the tequila and ice water with the achiote paste and chill it in the fridge.
+Mix the ice water with the achiote paste and chill it in the fridge.

 Grind the meat mixture through your meat grinder (you can use a food processor in a pinch, but you will not get a fine texture), using the fine die, about 4.5 mm.
 If your room is warm, set the bowl for the ground meat into another bowl of ice to keep it cold.
 Make sure the meat mixture is very cold before moving on to the next step: You want it between 27°F and 35°F.